 More Current Times

-In 1958, one of the 1st recordings of the folk era jug band revival was by The Orange Blossom Jug Five for the Lyrichord label: ‘Skiffle in Stereo’.
-It was also the 1st recording by New York folksinger Dave Van Ronk, and featured Sam Charters, author of ‘The Country Blues’,and his wife Ann as well as Len Kunstadt, co-owner of the Spivey Records label.
+In 1958, one of the first recordings of the folk era jug band revival was by The Orange Blossom Jug Five for the Lyrichord label ‘Skiffle in Stereo’.
+It was also the first recording by New York folksinger Dave Van Ronk, and featured Sam Charters, author of ‘The Country Blues’,and his wife Ann as well as Len Kunstadt, co-owner of the Spivey Records label.
 Van Ronk would revisit the genre in 1964 with the album “Dave Van Ronk and the Ragtime Jug Stompers”.
 His ragtime guitar picking and choice of repertoire has influenced many subsequent jug bands.
-Another early recording group was: Jolly Joe’s Jug Band.
-They were led by record collector: Joe Bussard, and released on his own Fonotone label as 78 rpm records.
+Another early recording group was Jolly Joe’s Jug Band.
+They were led by record collector Joe Bussard, and released on his own Fonotone label as 78 rpm records.
 These were eventually assembled on an LP by the Piedmont label.

-Pop-rock tributes to their jug band roots include: ‘Willie and the Poor Boys’ by Creedence Clearwater Revival, and ‘Jug Band Music’ by The Lovin’ Spoonful.
-On The Lovin’ Spoonful’s 1st album: “Do You Believe In Magic” (1965), versions of songs from the classic jug band repertoire included: ‘Blues In The Bottle’, ‘Sportin’ Life’, ‘My Gal’, ‘Fishin’ Blues’, and ‘Wild About My Lovin”.
-Sebastian’s: ‘Younger Girl’ used the melody of Gus Cannon’s ‘Prison Wall Blues’.
-The song ‘Do You Believe In Magic’ – a Top 10 hit – mentioned the genre in its lyrics: “If you believe in magic, don’t bother to choose / If it’s jug band music or rhythm and blues / Just go and listen, it’ll start with a smile / That won’t wipe off your face no matter how hard you try.”
+Pop-rock tributes to their jug band roots include ‘Willie and the Poor Boys’ by Creedence Clearwater Revival, and ‘Jug Band Music’ by The Lovin’ Spoonful.
+On The Lovin’ Spoonful’s first album “Do You Believe In Magic” (1965), versions of songs from the classic jug band repertoire included ‘Blues In The Bottle’, ‘Sportin’ Life’, ‘My Gal’, ‘Fishin’ Blues’, and ‘Wild About My Lovin”.
+Sebastian’s ‘Younger Girl’ used the melody of Gus Cannon’s ‘Prison Wall Blues’.
+The song ‘Do You Believe In Magic’ — a Top 10 hit – mentioned the genre in its lyrics “If you believe in magic, don’t bother to choose / If it’s jug band music or rhythm and blues / Just go and listen, it’ll start with a smile / That won’t wipe off your face no matter how hard you try.”

-In 1977: The children’s Christmas special, “Emmet Otter’s Jug-Band Christmas” aired; based on a book written by Lillian Hoban and Russell Hoban, features a jug band composed of woodland-creature Muppets and a soundtrack composed by Paul Williams.
+In 1977, The children’s Christmas special, “Emmet Otter’s Jug-Band Christmas” aired, based on a book written by Lillian Hoban and Russell Hoban, featuring a jug band composed of woodland-creature Muppets and a soundtrack composed by Paul Williams.